9 Soccer Nutrition Strategies to Enhance Soccer Performance

 Soccer Nutrition Strategy 1:

-Whole grain breads, pasta, sweet potato, quinoa and other starchy carbs—plus fruits and veggies—should be the foundation of each and every meal.
+Whole-grain breads, pasta, sweet potatoes, quinoa, and other starchy carbs—plus fruits and veggies—should be the foundation of every meal.

 Stop thinking carbs are bad, fattening, a waste of calories.
 False!
-The body prefers carbs to replenish muscle glycogen stores that get depleted during hard exercise.
+The body prefers carbs to replenish muscle glycogen stores that deplete during hard exercise.
 Training or competing with “dead muscles” is needless and hurts performance.

 Soccer Nutrition Strategy 2:

 All athletes need a well-fueled brain.
-If you have not eaten a meal 3 to 4 hours pre-exercise, at least eat 200-ish calories of carbs within the hour before you play to help keep your brain sharp so you can focus and stay motivated to work at a hard pace.
+If you have not eaten a meal 3 to 4 hours before your exercise, at least eat 200-ish calories of carbs within the hour before you play to help keep your brain sharp so you can focus and stay motivated to work at a hard pace.

 For a personalized fueling plan that maintains your blood sugar (and feeds the brain), consult with a registered dietitian (RD)/ board certified specialist in sports dietetics (CSSD).
 To find your local RD CSSD, use the referral networks at eatright.org or healthprofs.com.